ikaroamorim/Sharepoint/readme.md

 <a name="description"></a>
 ## 💻 Project Description

-Sharepoint is a Repo to keep track of projects, tests or enven follow along tutorials related to sharepoint
+Sharepoint is a Repo to keep track of projects, tests or enven follow along tutorials related to Sharepoint

 <a name="Contents"></a>
 ## 💻 Contents